puppetlabs/puppetserver/documentation/http_api_index.markdown

 The V1 and V2 APIs were removed in Puppet 4.0.0.
 The routes that were previously under `/` or `/v2.0` can now be found under the [`/puppet/v3`](#puppet-v3-http-api) API or [`/puppet-ca/v1`](#ca-v1-http-api) API.

 Starting with Puppet Server 2.1, Server provides both the current and previous API endpoints, and can serve nodes running Puppet agent 3.x and 4.x.
-However, Rack masters, WEBrick masters, and Puppet Server 2.0 and earlier cannot serve nodes running Puppet 3.x.
+However, Rack masters, WEBrick masters, and Puppet Server 2.0 cannot serve nodes running Puppet 3.x.

 ## Puppet and Puppet CA APIs